nicyscaria/nicyscaria.github.io/_pages/about.md

 🏔️ I am also interested in teaching, learning how people think and learn, traveling, hiking, art, music, movies and food.

-📨 I am open to discussion and interested in exchanging research perspectives.
+📨 I am open to discussions and interested in exchanging research perspectives.
 If you are interested in collaborating, feel free to reach out to me via [email](mailto:nicyscaria@iisc.ac.in)!